Oklahoma Sooners football: Lincoln Riley and Brent Venables (2017–present)

-In July 2021, Oklahoma and Texas announced that they would leave the Big 12 for the Southeastern Conference (SEC) upon the conclusion of the Big 12's current media rights contracts, which are set to expire in 2025.
+In July 2021, Oklahoma and Texas announced that they would leave the Big 12 for the Southeastern Conference (SEC) upon the expiration of the Big 12's media rights contracts in 2025.
 The surprising move initiated a widespread wave of conference realignment that saw, among many other moves, Pac-12 teams USC and UCLA announce their intention to join the Big Ten.
 Oklahoma and Texas have been criticized for abandoning their historic conference roots and setting the stage for other teams to do so, thereby creating a landscape in which the SEC and Big Ten are poised to dominate the sport at the expense of other conferences.
 In February 2023, the two defecting universities negotiated a combined $100 million early termination fee with the Big 12 in order to leave the conference a year early, prior to the end of the media rights deals.
-Oklahoma and Texas are currently scheduled to begin SEC play in the 2024 season.
+Oklahoma and Texas began SEC play in 2024.

 Prior to the end of the 2021 season, Riley accepted the head coach position at USC, becoming the first head coach to leave Oklahoma for a different job since Chuck Fairbanks in 1973.
 Chuck Carlton, writing for The Dallas Morning News, said that the departure "blindsided most of the college football world."
 During his tenure in Norman, Riley compiled a 55–10 (.846) record and achieved the highest winning percentage of any coach in program history.
-Bob Stoops was named interim head coach for the team's Alamo Bowl appearance and led the Sooners to a victory.
+Bob Stoops was named interim head coach for the team's Alamo Bowl appearance and led the Sooners to victory.
 Clemson defensive coordinator Brent Venables, who had once held the same position at Oklahoma under Stoops, was hired as Riley's replacement.
-In his first year at the helm, the Sooners finished 6–7, their season punctuated by a 49–0 loss to Texas, Oklahoma's worst loss in Red River Showdown history and the biggest shutout loss that the Sooners have ever suffered.
+In his first year at the helm, the Sooners finished 6–7, including 49–0 loss to Texas, Oklahoma's worst loss in Red River Rivalry history and the biggest shutout loss that the Sooners have ever suffered.
+The 2023 season saw Oklahoma finish 10–3, their season culminating in an Alamo Bowl loss to Arizona.
+That game marked the end of OU's tenure in the Big 12.

 Conference affiliations

-Oklahoma has been independent and a member of three conferences.
+Oklahoma has been independent and a member of four conferences.